howdyband/makerteens/money.md

 Cost of Human Resources remain the same as 2017-18 Cost of materials is $0 based on sale of the 2017 - 18 tiny house.

 *Salary is based on the Gresham-Barlow School District salary table for education and years of experience.
 Teacher delivers 10 unique classes per week with no prep period.
-Teacher donates up to $8000 in merit pay for students.
+Teacher donates up to $8,648 in merit pay for students.

+**Merit Pay**:

+Students can earn up to $20 per week by complying with the MAKERTEENS dress, language, and behavior requirements.
+Funds are donated from the teacher’s salary and possibly other donations.
+At 12 students, the maximum weekly payout would be $240, or $960 per month, or $8,640 per year, $720 per individual.
+Paychecks are delivered every other Friday.

+**Cost of Dropping Out**

 A high school drop out not only removes their state funding from a district, but also represents a half-million dollar tax loss to a community and state over a lifetime, and likely increases taxpayer expenses to pay for the dropout’s health, welfare, and incarceration.
 (Economist Russell Rumberger, a professor at the University of California, Santa Barbara and director of the California Dropout Research Project)